 Keyword research dictates titling the recipe something clear that we know people are searching for, like “virgin Bloody Mary,” “alcohol-free Bloody Mary,” “Bloody Mary mocktail,” or so on.

 A huge mistake that is common amongst new bloggers writing titles like “grandma-approved Bloody Mary recipe,” or even worse, “how to make my favorite drink without alcohol.”

-A clearler title that we know people are searching for (by using Keysearch) is “Virgin Bloody Mary Drink,” which is the title of a recipe by my friend Natalie of The Mindful Mocktail which you can discover on the first page of Google.
+A clear title that we know people are searching for (by using Keysearch) is “Virgin Bloody Mary Drink,” which happens to be the title of a recipe by my friend Natalie of The Mindful Mocktail which you can discover on the first page of Google.

 Daily blogging will not amass to anything if you don’t learn how to find keywords that people are searching for and optimize correctly for them.

 2. Don’t Write About Yourself

 A good blog post is a lot like a good conversation: it’s not all about you and has personality.

 Readers of your blog may very well be interested in who you are, but only after you’ve helped them.